 - Choose a diet moderate in salt and sodium.
 In the ten to 115 percent of people who possess a genetically based salt sensitivity, the dietary intake of salt (our principal source of sodium) should be monitored very carefully to prevent excessive fluid accumulation in the body leading to elevated blood pressure.

 This appears in the Health Action Guide

 Table 5-7 shows how healthful dietary changes can lower your risk of developing certain major diseases.
-Whether the newest Dietary Guidelines for Americans will be more fully implanted than their predecessors remains to be seen.

-Regardless, most Americans could move much closer toward meeting these guidelines.
 The Health Action Guide offers helpful suggestions for modifying your own diet.